Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Related Work

 \section{Related Work}

+A variety of Hoare logics for quantum programs already exist.
+These logics use a variety of predicates, including quantum observables~\cite{ying2012}, subspaces~\cite{Unruh2019}, and projections~\cite{Zhou2019}, going from most general to least.
+Notably, each assertion style is more expressive than our stabilizer predicates.
+This is both an advantage and a limitation.
+The combination of highly expressive predicates and a fully general consequence rule allows the user to prove arbitrary properties of programs, but this requires significant manual effort.
+In particular, in the rule for unitary application $\hoare{U^\dag P U}{U}{P}$, some variant of which is present in almost every Hoare logic, $U^\dag P U$ is almost never explicitly computed: Doing so would make using the logic as complex as simulating the program.
+Instead, such expressions tend to be left symbolic and are simplified by the liberal application of the consequence rule.

+By contrast, the logic presented here is designed to be fully automated and efficient at the cost of expressiveness.
+When a unitary gate is applied to a qubit, the corresponding predicate changes, and this change is efficient, modulo the effect of non-Clifford gates.
+This allows us to efficiently characterize properties like separability, provided that the $T$ count is low.
+However, we cannot prove the correctness of Grover's algorithm or Harrow-Hassidim-Lloyd algorithm, as in prior logics~\cite{ying2012,Zhou2019}.

-We are not the first to consider lightweight static analysis of quantum programs, though similar works tend not to use type systems, but rather \emph{abstract interpretation}.
-Abstract interpretation was developed by \citet{CousotC77} in order to show useful properties of programs at low cost.
-Abstract interpretation necessarily sacrifices fidelity (being able to perfectly describe a program) in favor of efficiency. \citet{Perdrix2008} was the first to apply abstract interpretation to quantum programs (expanding on earlier work \cite{Perdrix2007} that did use types), but his system was quite limited: It could only precisely characterize a qubit as being in the z or x basis and \emph{conservatively} tracked entanglement, meaning that it would err on the side of saying qubits were entangled if it couldn't rule that out.
+Prior work on lightweight static analysis of quantum programs used the lens of \emph{abstract interpretation}.
+Abstract interpretation was developed by \textcite{CousotC77} in order to show useful properties of programs at low cost.
+Abstract interpretation necessarily sacrifices fidelity (being able to perfectly describe a program) in favor of efficiency. \textcite{Perdrix2008} was the first to apply abstract interpretation to quantum programs (expanding on earlier work \cite{Perdrix2007} that used a type system), but his system was quite limited: It could only precisely characterize a qubit as being in the z or x basis, and \emph{conservatively} tracked entanglement, meaning that it would err on the side of saying qubits were entangled if it could not rule that out.
+Building on Perdix's work, Prose and Zerrari~\cite{prost2009reasoning} developed a Hoare-like logic for conservatively tracking entanglement, applied to Selinger and Valiron's quantum lambda calculus~\cite{Selinger2006}.

-\citet{Honda2015} presented a more powerful system based, like ours, on the stabilizer formalism.
-Rather than use types, it represented states using stabilizer arrays, which can be translated to our type system but are rather less useful as human-readable types.
-It dealt with non-stabilizer states simply by treating them as black boxes (literally represented as $\blacksquare$), which could propagate throughout the program.
-This could be useful in a few cases, such as where a non-stabilizer state was quickly discarded, but generally meant the system could not meaningfully speak about non-Clifford circuits.